ELELAB/mavisp_accessory_tools/tools/alphafill_cofactor_survey/example/find_cofactor/README.txt

-In this example we used the script find_cofactor.py for a list of UniprotACs (txt) together with a filterfile to only recognize heteroatoms in that list.
+In this example we used the script find_cofactor.py for an index file with mavisp metadata (index.csv) together with a filterfile to only recognize heteroatoms in that list.

 The script uses 4 flags.
 Mandatory to use either -u or -i
 -u: input uniprot AC
--i: input file (txt) list of Uniprot AC's to query
+-i: input file (csv) mavisp metadata with a column "UniProt AC"
 -o: output file prefix.
 If not provided, default is summary_output
 -f: Filtering file (txt).
 To use if only specific cofactors/heteroatoms should be included in the output.